resyntax/Basic-GPT-3-Chatbot/README.md

 I was bored.
 I do plan on updating this

 ## Prerequisites
-openai PIP package
-tkinter PIP package
+openai AND tkinter PIP package

 an openai API_KEY